DETAILED ACTION

 A computing system for providing assistance to a service representative interacting with a customer, the computing system comprising one or more processors and a memory in communication with the one or more processors, the memory storing instructions that, when executed by the one or more processors, [note: Figure 1 (101) customer service platform ] cause the one or more processors to:

-store the one or more identified keywords in a record of keywords, the record including previously identified keywords associated with previously generated virtual content;
+store the one or more identified keywords in a database of keywords, the database including previously identified keywords associated with previously generated virtual content;

-generate virtual content for the service representative based upon the identified one or more keywords; and cause a screen associated with the service representative to display the virtual content [note Figure 7 (700) GUI interface screen; column 11 line 43 through column 12 line 16 ].
+generate virtual content for the service representative based upon a comparison between the identified one or more keywords and previously identified keywords stored in the database of keywords [note: Figure 7 (700) GUI interface screen; column 11 line 43 through column 12 line 16 ]; and

 Although Goel et al. teach the invention as cited; they do not explicitly teach identifying keywords generated during the conversation.
 However, Nowak et al. teach the feature as follows [note: column 15 lines 66-67, “extract one or more keywords from the at least one monitored conversation”; column 16 lines38-41 and lines 52-54 determines correlation between keywords, and means for prompts and chats].
 It would have been obvious to one of ordinary skill at the time of the effective filing date to have combined the cited references since both are directed toward enhanced customer interactive experience and extracting keywords is a well-known technique when analyzing conversations and/or voice recognition technique.

-Although Goel et al. and Nowak et al. teach the invention as cited above, they do not explicitly disclose storing keywords in a record of keywords.
-However, Ripa et al. teaches real-time call center wherein words and phrases (keywords) are stored in in memory (database) and compared to a list of keywords to optimize results of relevant information [note: page 20 claims 8 through 9].
-It would have been obvious to one of ordinary skill at the time of the effective filing date to have combined the cited reference since it is also directed toward optimized retrieval of relevant information and gives detail on keyword analysis.
+Although Goel et al. and Nowak et al. teach the invention as cited above, they do not explicitly disclose storing keywords in a database of keywords.
+However, Behere et al. teaches the feature as follows [note: paragraph 0036, “The keywords may be generated based on the knowledge stored in the database 170, which may include a listing of known keywords relevant to the subject matter of the FAQ.” ].
+It would have been obvious to one of ordinary skill at the time of the effective filing date to have combined the cited reference since it is also directed toward optimized retrieval of relevant information in a database and gives further detail on keyword analysis techniques used to enhance information retrieval.

 The limitations of claims 2 and 40 parallel claim 21; therefore they are rejected under the same rationale.